 Dr. Mary Gathogo

-Anne Lutomia is a native of Kenya.
-She has been teaching Swahili courses at the elementary and varying advanced levels in the department of Linguistics at UIUC.
-She has also taught intensive courses in the Summer Institute for the Languages of the Muslim World.
-She is a doctoral candidate in the Education Policy, Organization and Leadership department with a minor in Gender and Women Studies as well as Women Gender and Global Perspectives.
-She holds a Masters in Nonprofit Management from Hamline University in Minnesota and a Bachelors degree in French, Management and Education from Kenyatta University in Kenya.
-Her scholarship includesinternational organizational collaborations, adult learning, small nonprofit leadership, Kenyan feminisms, labor mobilityand other mothering.
-Her dissertation research seeks to understand how scientists collaborate internationally by looking at the case of Scientific Animations Without Borders in the US and Benin.
-Anne enjoys photography, music, writing poetry, West African dance, travelling, cooking and interior designing, She is a native of Kenya.
-She will teach SWAH 201 this year.
-Contact her at firstname.lastname@example.org
+Anne Lutomia has been teaching Swahili courses at the elementary and varying advanced levels in the department of Linguistics at UIUC.
+She has also taught intensive courses in the Summer Institute for the Languages of the Muslim World at the elementary level.
+Anne has appeared on the list of excellent teachers several times and she received the 2017 Henry R. Kahane Award for Outstanding TA in Non-Western Languages.
+She is a doctoral candidate in the Education Policy, Organization and Leadership department with a minor in Gender and Women Studies, as well as Women, Gender and Global Perspectives.
+She received her MA in Nonprofit Management from Hamline University in Minnesota and BEd in French and Administration Studies from Kenyatta University in Kenya.
+Her scholarship interests are in international collaborations, adult learning, small nonprofit leadership, Kenyan feminisms, labor mobility, and other mothering.
+Her dissertation research seeks to understand the collaboration practice of Scientific Animations Without Borders.
+Contact her at email@example.com